-Some cruise ships do stopover either in the San Blas Islands in the Caribbean or at the pier in Balboa near both Panama City and the Pacific end of the Canal.
+Some cruise ships do stopover either in the San Blas Islands in the Caribbean or near Panama City at the Pacific end of the Canal.
 If you have a day in Panama and want to have a budget getaway, a trip to the Isle of Taboga about 12 miles from the capital city might be just what you need.
-Ferries leave Muelle (pier) 18 at the port of Balboa (near the cruise ship pier) three or four times a day, starting at about 8:30 am.
-The boat makes the hour trip to Taboga for about $10 round trip.
+Ferries leave the pier at the Amador Causeway two or three times a day, starting at about 8:30 am.
+The boat makes the 45-minute trip to Taboga for about $11 round trip.
 (Panama uses American paper currency--no exchange necessary.)
 This is a real bargain!
-With your ticket, you get to cruise under the Bridge of the Americas and out the Pacific Ocean side of the Canal.
 On the way you get great views of Panama City on the other side of the causeway.
 In addition, you can get a close look at the many ships queued up waiting their turn to transit the Canal.

 Before you settle on the beach, you should explore the island.
 It won't take you long to see the "city"!
 The island is about 2.3 square miles (5.9 square kilometers).
 There is one small street, and a few paths.
 The "main street" takes you by a couple of open air bars, and gives you a chance to see how Taboga has earned its name, the island of flowers.

 You might have an opportunity to meet some interesting people in these open air bars.
 Taboga is a popular port of call for sailboats waiting to transit the Canal.
-An American struck up a conversation with us in the Hotel Chu Bar when he heard our accents.
+An American struck up a conversation with us in the bar at one of the hotels when he heard our accents.
 He had left California a few months before and had sailed down the coast of Mexico and Central America, stopping along the way.
 He was anxious to hear "news from home", and we spent some time talking with him.
 He told us some great stories of storms he had sailed through and life at sea.

 While touring the island, you can think about the historical role this small island has played.
-One of the first settlers in the 16th century was Padre Hernando de Luque, dean of the Panama cathedral.
+The famous Spanish explorer Vasco de Balboa discovered the island in the 16th century.
+One of the first settlers was Padre Hernando de Luque, dean of the Panama cathedral.
 He built a comfortable house on the island, and stayed there much of the time.
 Padre Luque is famous because he was the financier and mentor of Francisco Pizarro, conqueror of the Incas.
 Pizarro also had a house on Taboga, the remains of which are still on the island.